For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 Through his wired-shut mouth, his clenched voice spat out , “I get ahold of you, you won’t have nothin’ to say something with!”

 Todd cocked his head to the side, acknowledging the man’s position.
 “Huh.
 You should talk.
 I’ve got rights, mister.”
 Todd turned his head fully around.
 “That’s right.”
-Then Todd looked to the Officer Dell with the cane and pistol.
+Then Todd looked to Officer Dell with the cane and pistol.
 “And I know them too and I am way smarter than all of you put together.
 So don’t waste your or my time.”
 His Mexican accent visibly rattled the men.

 As Todd picked up his ziplock bag and copy of the document, Officer Dell unsnapped the strap over his holster and limped in closer, provoking.
 Todd was not intimidated as he looked sideways at him.

 “Go ahead, bigshot.
 Give me a reason to have a life living off your pension you won’t have anymore.”
 Officer Dell pulled his gun, his face reddened and veins showed in his face and neck as Sergeant Tennen moved from behind the counter to the open doorway, arms crossed, blocking the view from the front of the station.
-The loud clank of the steel door to the cells as was closed accented the tension that had rapidly mounted.
+The loud clank of the steel door to the cells as it was closed accented the tension that had rapidly mounted.

 Todd laughed.
 He swung around to address each of the officers, his heavy latino-accented mocking of the officers spewed out of his mouth and vile words and saliva flew as he taunted them to do their best.